-The code capacity and the phenomenological noise models are based on having natural four-body measurement.
-On the other hand, the circuit-based model constructs four-body parity check measurements by utilizing one-body Pauli (single qubit) measurements and standard quantum gates.
-This approach results in the lowest threshold for the code due to the accumulation of physical errors on these standard quantum gates throughout the circuit.
-The circuit-based noise model is the most experimentally precise analysis of the surface code, as effectively all experimental qubit systems do not have access to direct four-body measurements.
+The code capacity and phenomenological noise models rely on natural four-body measurements, while the circuit-based model constructs four-body parity check measurements using one-body Pauli measurements and standard quantum gates.
+This approach yields the lowest code threshold due to physical error accumulation on standard quantum gates throughout the circuit.
+The circuit-based noise model is the most experimentally precise analysis of the surface code, as most experimental qubit systems lack direct access to four-body measurements.

-In this study, instead of trying to improve thresholds with the current sources, one body Pauli measurements, which are intrinsically built for universal computation, we redesign the universal gates, such that these gates become the most natural gate for QEC implementation.
-By building gates fundamental to QEC rather than universal computation, we can boost the threshold and ease the experimental difficulty to achieve the scalability.
-We believe that this modification to universal gate set is necessary because any large scale quantum computer will, by necessity, be a QEC machine.
+In this study, rather than enhancing thresholds with current sources specifically designed for universal computation, we redesign the universal gates to be inherently suited for QEC implementation.
+Focusing on gates fundamental to QEC, as opposed to universal computation, enhances the threshold and simplifies experimental scalability challenges.
+This modification is deemed necessary as any large-scale quantum computer inherently functions as a QEC machine.

-As primitives, the universality of error-correcting quantum computing requires only occasional use of gates which are traditionally associated with universal computation.
-However, QEC does require the definition of a new gate set, which is constructed by modifying the pre-existing universal gate set.
-Then, the question is how does an experimental system verify that the new gate set is implementable in the lab in a way that the implementation of the new gate set will allow us to increase the threshold of QEC.
+For error-correcting quantum computing, occasional use of traditionally universal gates suffices as primitives.
+However, QEC necessitates defining a new gate set, achieved by modifying the existing universal gate set.
+Then the challenge lies in how an experimental system can validate implementability of the new gate set in the lab, ensuring its effective use to raise the QEC threshold.

 In this work, we present a rigorous formalism for constructing and verifying a native gate set, which we denote as the single-step parity check (SSPC) gate set, designed specifically for QEC circuits.
-We then apply this technique to the two-body parity check circuits necessary for implementing the Honeycomb code~\cite{Gidney_2021}.
-We present the single-step parity check gates in the context of spin qubits~\cite{Morello_2020}, as we believe they are well-suited to realising more efficient, direct two-body measurements.
+We apply this technique to the two-body parity check circuits necessary for implementing the Honeycomb code~\cite{Gidney_2021}.
+We present the single-step parity check gates in the context of nuclear spin qubits in silicon~\cite{Morello_2020}, since they offer a native, direct two-body measurements via a bound electron spin \cite{M_dzik_2022}.
 However, this formalism applies more broadly and could be used for hardware systems that can naturally implement high dimensional parity check gate primitives.